 RESTLESS is the open catalogue of Rulon Brown’s creative works about by The American Dream.
 It began with music and now includes film, jewelry, community art, and interactive art installations

-Rulon was inspired to create art about the American Dream during a 2011 artist retreat in Costa Rica.
+Rulon was first inspired to create art about the American Dream during a 2011 artist retreat in Costa Rica.
 He fell ill and received emergency medical care from a Costa Rica clinic (publicly funded universal healthcare system).
 The emergency care cost him the equivalent of $20 USD.
 Meanwhile back home in Seattle, one of Rulon’s family members was skipping doses of the medication that kept her Multiple Sclerosis in remission because insurance companies rationed her life saving prescription drugs (non-universal, exclusive, private system funded by public and private funds).

-RESTLESS features 12 songs written, performed, and produced by Rulon Brown while touring North & Central America.
+features 12 songs written, performed, and produced by Rulon Brown while touring North & Central America.
 Rulon crafted this concept album about the American Dream using only a simple microphone, laptop, and keyboard.
 Every sound from RESTLESS is Rulon playing real instruments, or triggering synthesized sounds, midi loops, and audio samples.
 The music comments on American ideas of opportunity, prosperity, safety, equality, exceptionalism, immigration, the environment, community, the common good, and much more.

 WEARABLE SCULPTURE – Handmade Jewelry